uidaholib/spec-docs/content/practices-procedures/digital-ingest.md

 - **DO NOT save profile when closing DROID program**

 #### STEP 8:
 Label media with Accession OR Collection ID.
 If from a physical collection, place back in container pulled from.
+Materials on the DAI are then transferred to the Archive drive.